hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 Finally, we want to see a consistent number of peaks between our samples (we only have this metric for our antibody samples.

 Thanks to our nf-core/bcbioR pipeline, our `metrics` object already has this data ready to go.
 However, if you are running a different pipeline, you may need to calculate this statistic yourself.
 You can find code for calculating number of peaks [here] (####INSERT LINK OR DROPDOWN TO CODE SNIPPET)

+Code snippet wc-l of narrowPeak files (might have header)

 ```
 metrics %>% filter(!is.na(peak_count)) %>%